March 12, 2026

 Its recurring components are familiar.
 First, locate intention somewhere safer than the outcome.
 Second, describe the causal chain in technical rather than human terms.
 Third, insist on ongoing review before judgment hardens.
 Fourth, frame the event as a deviation from policy rather than an expression of it.
 Fifth, substitute regret for responsibility.
 Sixth, rely on complexity itself as a solvent of blame.

-The likely Minab defence already contains all six elements.
+The Minab defence already contains all six elements.
 The deaths are too public to deny.
 The intention is relocated to a military target near an IRGC site.
 The inquiry is still ongoing, but officials have reaffirmed that civilians are not intentionally targeted.
 As if, ultimately, that matters.
-The system asks to be judged by professed aim rather than demonstrated outcome.
+The system asks to be judged by the professed aim rather than the demonstrated outcome.

 The Wider Problem